Kenshiro-28/MAGI/README.md

 IMAGE_GENERATION_LORA: this is the LoRA used to enhance image quality, it must be compatible with the selected model.
 Leave empty if not using a LoRA (default: None)

 IMAGE_GENERATION_SPECS: these are the general features of the images you want to generate.
-This text will be prepended to the prompt used to generate each image (default: 4K RAW photo, shot on Sony A7R V with 50mm prime lens at f/11, ISO 100, 32-bit HDR, razor-sharp focus, award-winning photo, highly detailed, vibrant colors)
+This text will be prepended to the prompt used to generate each image (default: 4K RAW photo, shot on Sony A7R V with 50mm prime lens, sharp focus, award-winning photo, highly detailed, natural vibrant colors)

 IMAGE_GENERATION_NEGATIVE_PROMPT: these are the unwanted features of the images you want to generate (default: lowres, blurry, out of focus, soft focus, shallow depth of field, jpeg artifacts, noisy, grainy, worst quality, low quality, deformed, disfigured, bad proportions, bad anatomy, malformed body, unnatural pose, unnatural face, asymmetrical eyes, lifeless eyes, unnatural skin)

 IMAGE_GENERATION_WIDTH: width of generated images in pixels (default: 1024)

 IMAGE_GENERATION_HEIGHT: height of generated images in pixels (default: 1024)

+### Telegram plugin

+This plugin enables you to teleoperate MAGI via Telegram, allowing you to have AI support on the go.
+When the Telegram plugin is enabled, MAGI only accepts commands via Telegram and ignores keyboard input.

+If you have both the Telegram plugin and the image generation plugin enabled, you will receive the generated images via Telegram.

+To use this plugin you have to create a Telegram bot with BotFather (username: @BotFather) and save the token assigned to your bot.

+You must also write to userinfobot (username: @userinfobot) to get your user ID.
+MAGI will only communicate with your Telegram user and will ignore other users.

+#### Configuration

+TELEGRAM_BOT_TOKEN: the token you received from BotFather.

+TELEGRAM_USER_ID: your Telegram user ID, you can get it from userinfobot.

+### Web plugin

+This plugin allows MAGI to browse the internet for up-to-date information.

+Even when the plugin is active, MAGI decides when to use it.

 ## Model